I I

 Supported National Annexes:

 In addition to countries that adopt the CEN recommended values for NDPs, the following National Annexes are also supported automatically: Finland, Portugal.
-The National Annexes of Germamy, Norway, Spain, Sweden, Switzerland are NOT supported.
+The National Annexes of Germany, Norway, Spain, Sweden, Switzerland are NOT supported.

 All Calculations